Amplifying Black Deaf Perspectives

 The death of George Floyd on May 25, 2020 under the knee of an officer of the Minneapolis Police Department sparked action in support of Black lives in Minnesota and around the world.
 While not a new movement, it has taken on a new intensity and challenged many communities and organizations to reckon with racism and white supremacy.
 This is true for the deaf and interpreting communities as well.

-To create “Listen Well”, we reached out to Black Deaf Center Collaboration team who launched Black Deaf Center (BDC) in June 2020 and contracted with them to select 15 videos and 10 articles.
+To create “Listen Well”, we reached out to Black Deaf Center Collaboration team who launched Black Deaf Center (BDC) in June 2020 and contracted with them to select 15 videos and 10 articles in 2020.
+We are working with them to update this module.
 We are grateful for the opportunity to partner with them and ask you to consider supporting their important work.

 This online course is self-directed with opportunities to discuss with other participants.
 Each week, you will have 2-3 videos to watch and 1-2 articles to read with a final day for reflection.
 While the course is planned for 7 weeks, you can follow your own timeline on what works most effectively for you.